lacasseio/native-samples/swift/swift-versions/README.md

-# Supporting multiple Swift versions (swift-versions)
+# Supporting multiple Swift versions

 This sample demonstrates using multiple versions of Swift in a single build.
 There are two projects that build identical applications.
 One is written in Swift 3 compatible code (`swift3-app`) and one is written with Swift 4 compatible code (`swift4-app`).
 When running the application, it will print a message about which version of Swift was used.